stephanbehm/cursor-stats/README.md

 A VS Code extension that provides real-time statistics about your Cursor usage, including premium requests and usage-based pricing information.

+Over 6900+ installs.
+Thanks for using it ❤

 ## Features

 - 🚀 Real-time monitoring of Cursor usage